toptal/chewy/README.md

 ### Objects loading

-It is possible to load source objects from database for every search result:
+It is possible to load source objects from the database for every search result:

 ```ruby
 scope = UsersIndex.filter(range: {rating: {gte: 100}})